agusbegue/music-app/README.md

 Once logged in, the user will have access to the app, and have available the three screens listed in the navigation bar:

-1) **Historic**: this section is about artists' historical popularity (an index provided by Spotify).
+1) **Historic**: this section is about artists' historical popularity (an index provided by Spotify) and their releases.
 The user can select several artists in the search bar, click *search artists* and the frontend will download the artists' historic data from the database (collected by the [crawler](#the-crawler)) and display it.

 ![alt text](https://github.com/agusbegue/musically/blob/master/frontend/static/images/historic.png?raw=true)